Casting for stripers in a salt pond in Rhode Island..

 Ed Jaworowski once mentioned in one of his books that there is a large grey area of mediocre casters.
 The reason for this is that many were taught wrong in the first place.
 We see this quite often, the brain memory is transferred to muscle memory and once it gets there it is very difficult to reverse.
 This is the reason why many will make a 40ft. cast and never improve for the rest of their lives.

 We don't have anything to gain from you consulting us except the satisfaction that you are casting to the best of your ability.
 The way trout fishing is done today, you don't even have to cast!
-Actually you don't even need a fly line.
+Actually, some are being taught not to use a fly line.
 However, the day may come when you want to fish a lake, large river or the ocean.
 Picture a guide telling you there is a redfish at 10 oclock about 60 feet away and you look at him and say "Are you kidding me?"
 Picture yourself starting the cast with an 8wt. rod in your hand and the fly in the other hand with 10ft. of line out of the rod tip.
 How do you load an 8wt. rod beginning with 10ft. of line and reach 60ft with two backcasts?
 Try it and see!
 This is what we mean by fly casting.
 If you can't do this, it sometimes helps to overline the rod by two line sizes to begin with more grain weight loading the rod.
 The rod will certainly be overloaded at 80ft. be we are not concerned with this.

 My casting is stuck at 93ft. which tells me that I am violating one of the fundamental casting rules.
 Now I can't think of a place in the world where you have to cast 93ft to catch a fish.
 In the ocean on a skiff or the beach, but the 93ft. will get me 60ft in a fishing situation.
 Lefty also reminds us that most rods today are better than the caster.
 Absolutely true!
 All of the casters I've seen can't bring out the full potential of a TFO Pro lll rod and yet they believe a more expensive rod will cover their mistakes.
 Many also resort to the "double haul" to cover their mistakes.
 Won't work!